Reinforcement Learning from Hierarchical Critics

-In this study, we developed the HCA framework (HCA-PPO) considering the global information to speed up the learning process and increase the cumulative rewards.
-Within this framework, the agent is allowed to receive information from local and global critics in a competition task.
-We tested the proposed framework in three tasks (2-player 1 vs. 1 tennis competition, 4-player 2 vs. 2 tennis competition, and 4-player 2 vs. 2 soccer competition) in the Unity environment by comparing with a benchmark algorithm: PPO.
-Of note, the PPO is good to approximate the ideal function that maps an agent's observations to the best action an agent can take in a given state, which has been selected to be superior to other approaches in OpenAI and Unity for multi-agent reinforcement learning.

-The results showed that our proposed HCA-PPO outperforms the non-hierarchical critic baseline PPO on MARL tasks.
-The novelty of this study shows a proof-of-concept that considering multiple critics from different levels is beneficial for training in a hierarchical multi-agent reinforcement learning framework, so we choose a simple scenario as a piece of evidence.
-We set different sizes of observation spaces to train different types of manager, say different types of high-level critics.
-All outcomes show the improved performance by considering the critic from the higher-level critic.
+In this study, we developed the RLHC algorithm to consider global information to speed up the learning process and increase the cumulative rewards.
+Within RLHC, the agent is allowed to receive information from both local and global critics in competitive tasks.
+We tested the proposed RLHC on two tasks, 4-player tennis and soccer competition, in the Unity environment by comparing its results with those of the benchmark PPO algorithm.
+The results showed that our proposed RLHC outperforms the nonhierarchical critic baseline PPO on agent-competition tasks.
+The novelty of this study is that it shows a proof-of-concept that considering multiple critics from different levels can be beneficial for training in a hierarchical RL framework.
+We selected a simple scenario as evidence, and the preliminary outcomes showed improved performance by considering the criticism from the higher-level critics.

-If the number of agents is large, we would further use weighted approaches to fuse critics from different layers and consider optimising the temporal scaling in separate layers and investigate more existing approaches for comparisons in the next stage.
-In future work, we will explore weighted approaches to fuse critics from different layers and consider optimising the temporal scaling in different layers.
-Furthermore, we will extend the number of agents and the number of layers, and even allow for more than one manager at the highest level of the hierarchy.
-We expect the possibility, in more exotic circumstances, of considering more general multi-agent reinforcement loops in which each agent can potentially achieve the maximum reward hierarchically.